Prosecutors say Alex Murdaugh was the only one with motive, means and opportunity to kill his wife and son

 Finally, Waters walked through Murdaugh's series of lies about the case, particularly about his presence at the kennels the night of the murders.

-Murdaugh "lies convincingly and easily and he can do it as a drop of a hat," he said.
+Murdaugh "lies convincingly and easily and he can do it at a drop of a hat," he said.

 The-CNN-Wire